cypienta/docs/docs/source/subscription.rst

         :align: center

     .. note::
-        Note: Do not click on ``Continue to configuration`` at the top of the page.
+        Do not click on ``Continue to configuration`` at the top of the page.
 You can move to the next step.

 3. Make note of the technique detector model package ARN by going to the Sagemaker console.
 On the left-hand side panel, navigate to Inference → Marketplace model packages.
 Select ``AWS Marketplace subscriptions`` tab.
 Click on the desired product title and copy the ``Model package ARN``.